Continuous-Data/AzDoAPITools/README.md

 ## Introduction

-AzDoAPITools is a project which was born when doing a migration from classical pipelines to YAML pipelines for a customer.
+AzDoAPITools is a project which was born while doing a migration from classical pipelines (GUI-based) to YAML pipelines (Pipeline as code) for a customer.
 Which is the current function of the published module.
 The module will convert Task Groups and classical build pipelines to usable all in one YAML pipelines / step templates.

 In the future you can expect other automations which i have done for customers such as automatic branching / mass policy application etc. to be bundled in this module.